Fedora31/nhcustom2/README.md

 [MSYS2](https://msys2.org/) and use mingw64 when executing the makefile.

 This program has only been tested with GCC and glibc.
-It might compile on other environment, but I haven't checked.
+It might compile on other environments, but I haven't checked.

 ## Examples

-Below are some example of what could be entered in the configuration file.
+Below are some examples of what could be entered in the configuration file.

 ```
 #find hats that can be worn by mutiple classes but that are not all-class